-To clean the cast iron cooking surface, wipe it with a soft and damp cloth.
+To clean the steel cooking surface, wipe it with a soft and damp cloth.
 Do not clean the surface when it is hot.
-If rust or scratches appear, follow the instructions in section 6.4 Cleaning and painting to repair the surface.
+If rust or scratches appear, follow the instructions in section "6.4 Cleaning and Painting" to repair the surface.